|

 Equipment used

-1) "Bridge" camera
+1) "Bridge" camera:

 Panasonic Lumix FZ30 with x1.7 teleconverter + Vivitar 285HV flash

-2) Digiscoping and videoscoping equipment
+2) Digiscoping and videoscoping equipment:

-Telescope: Vixen Geoma II ED 67mm angled + ocular x20 Wide
+Telescope: Vixen Geoma II ED 67mm, angled + x20 Wide eyepiece

-Tripod: Manfrotto 190 XB with 700RC2 head
+Tripod: Manfrotto 190 XB with 700RC2 video head

 Research material and field guides used: